pranshupranjal/Web-Design/README.md

 ## Icons

 - [Flaticons](https://www.flaticon.com/) offers the largest database of free and premium icons.
+- [Font Awesome](http://fontawesome.io/) gives you scalable vector icons that can instantly be customized — size, color, drop shadow, and anything that can be done with the power of CSS.

 ## Vectors

 - [Vecteezy](https://www.vecteezy.com)
 - [Freepik](https://www.freepik.com)

 ## Templates